 Option 5: Survey More than a Random Sample of Employees

 We encourage organizations with more than 250 employees to include more than just a random sample of team members in the survey process:

 - Doing so sends a message to employees that you value feedback from everyone;

 - Surveying greater numbers ensures that the survey invitation is sent to individuals at all levels and in all departments, resulting in more robust feedback reporting;

 - The 40% minimum survey response rate required to remain in consideration for the award is calculated using the random sample size, and not the total population surveyed, which increases the likelihood of achieving the minimum survey submission rate.

 Employers can gather feedback from staff working in offices outside of the program area, or other associates (such as interns, consultants, seasonal staff, per diem employees, etc.) whose feedback is ineligible to be included in the ranking analysis to determine the award winners.

 We’re here to help!
-Email your survey specialist, Jamie Linkous, at [email protected] to review your response data reporting needs and assist you with designing your survey to capture meaningful and actionable results.
+Email [email protected] to review your response data reporting needs and design your survey to capture meaningful and actionable results.